Blood collection and delivery

 • Ensure the attached compatibility label has the same donation number as the component label.

-• Ensure all documentation for the removal/collection of the blood component has been completed.
+• Ensure all documentation for the removal/collection of the blood product has been completed either in the register or electronic system as per local processes, for the purposes of tracking.

 • If any discrepancies arise, do not proceed and contact the Transfusion Service Provider.